Case Study · The Guilbault Line

 Identify the Occupational Gap

-The key analytical move is connecting the occupation gap (1814–1819) to Paul's documented life events on either side.
-In July 1820, he rendered the tutelle for his brother Louis's children — an act that required his physical presence in Joliette and that has the character of a final settlement before a prolonged absence.
+Paul Guilbault is last listed as maçon in September 1815 and reappears as cultivateur in February 1819.
+Between those dates there are no baptisms, burials, or other parish events to place him continuously in Quebec.
+In July 1820, he rendered the tutelle for his brother Louis’s children — an act with the character of a final settlement before a prolonged absence.
 His son Joseph paid a debt on the same day.
 These are the actions of a man who is leaving.

 Step Two